-Grey seals in the Kattegat amount to approximately 100 animals, of which a majority are found at Læsø, Anholt, Hesselø, and Varberg, although single animals are seen all along the Swedish west coast.
-The grey seals here come both from the Baltic Sea and the Atlantic populations, and pupping occurs irregularly on Læsø but also other sites (Härkönen et al. 2007).
+Grey seal counts in the Kattegat amount to approximately 100 animals, of which a majority are found at Læsø, Anholt, Bosserne and Varberg, although single animals are seen all along the Swedish west coast.
+The grey seals here come both from the Baltic Sea and the Atlantic populations (Fietz et al. 2016), and pupping occurs irregularly on Læsø and Anholt but also other sites (Härkönen et al. 2007).